lsst-dm/dmtn-056/index.rst

-that add or remove :ref:`DataUnits <DataUnit>` or :ref:`Datasets <Dataset>` (or types thereof) to/from a :ref:`Collection` will be supported through Python APIs, but the SQL behind these APIs will in general be specific to the actual (private) schema used to implement the data repository and possibly the database system and its associated SQL dialect.
+that add or remove :ref:`DataUnits <DataUnit>` or :ref:`Datasets <Dataset>` (or types thereof) to/from a :ref:`Collection` will be supported through Python APIs, but the SQL behind these APIs will in general be specific to the actual (private) schema used to implement the data collection and possibly the database system and its associated SQL dialect.

 .. _cs_camera_dataunits: